stoutlabs/sks-banbot/readme.md

 ### Usage

 * Running the bot is easy!
 Open a command prompt from the directory your bot's file are in, and type: npm start
+* To start a new "banned users" file, type !newsession
+* To add a new ban, type: !execute (username) (reason message here) (example: !execute a_big_sandwich Sandwich was moldy.)
+* To free everyone, type: !freedom

 ### Special Thanks